yaxu/tidal-workshop/advanced/japan.md

 | 4 | 5 | 6 |
 ```

-Now, the structure comes from _both sides_, so you end up with _four_
+Now by default, the structure comes from _both sides_, so you end up with _four_
 events.
 I've shown the four events below:

 ```